-Easter Island: (Felt used: salt & pepper dark gray for the statues, cilantro green for the ground and sparrow blue for the background) I went very simple for this one and just glued and stitched the statues and background down.
 For all the landmarks, I started by sewing the front piece.
 Then I cut out a backing felt to match the final shape and added some snag-free Velcro to it.
 I finished sewed around the whole edge, switching colors where needed.

-Montessori Ocean Animals 3-Part Cards
+Montessori North American Animals 3-Part Cards

 Jax just started his world continent unit with the world continent 3-part cards I made up for him.
 I finally ordered a Montessori globe after saving up for it, so I’m not really rushing the lessons.
 However, he saw me working on the cards and asked to have a lesson.
 He is loving them!
 I created these cards to be used along with SafariLTD’s TOOB figurines.
 North America’s animals use a wide range of TOOBs: Arctic Toob, Whales and Dolphins Toob, and River Toob.